Wellposedness and dynamics of two types of reaction--nonlocal diffusion systems under the inhomogeneous spectral

-for all $t\ge0$, see \cite{balakrishnan1960fractional}.
-Moreover, $Q(t)$ is also an analytic semigroup \cite{sectorial_and_analytic,haase_ana_semigroups}.
+Using the harmonic lifting construction introduced above, we reduce \eqref{inhomo} to a homogeneous problem.
+Let $G$ be the harmonic lifting of $g$, for the constant boundary value considered in this paper, $G\equiv g$.
+With $w=u-G$, the equation becomes

+where $\widetilde{\Nn}(w):=\Nn(w+G)$ collecting the shifted nonlinearity.
+For convenience, we retain the notation $u$ for the shifted variable and formulate the reduced system as:

+Since $(-\Delta)^\alpha$ is $m$-accretive and densely defined on $L^2(\Omega)$, the operator $-(-\Delta)^\alpha$ generates a contraction semigroup $\{Q(t)\}_{t\ge0}$.
+Specifically, for any $t\ge0$, we have Moreover, $Q(t)$ is an analytic semigroup \cite{sectorial_and_analytic,haase_ana_semigroups}.
+More generally, on any Banach space $Y$, $-(-\Delta)^\alpha$ serves as the infinitesimal generator of a positive contraction semigroup (see, e.g., \cite{balakrishnan1960fractional}).
 Suppose $\Nn$ is Lipschitz continuous on bounded subsets of a Banach space $Y$, i.e., for all $R>0$, there exists a constant $L_R$ such that

 where $B_R$ is the ball defined by $B_R:=\{u\in Y:\|u\|_{Y}\le R\}$ of center 0 and of radius $R$.
 Here we consider the case that $\Nn$ is a superposition operator, that is, there exists a locally Lipschitz continuous function $f\in C(\RR^n,\RR^n)$ such that $\Nn(u)(x) = f(u(x))$ with $f(0) = 0$ for $u\in Y$ and $x\in\Omega$.